ChengHuang-CH/caffe-installation-tutorial/README.md

     sudo ln -s libcudnn.so.7.0.1 libcudnn.so.7
     sudo ln -s libcudnn.so.7 libcudnn.so
 ```
 Using the command `ls -al | grep libcudnn` to check if the soft link is correctly set.
-If the result shows as following, it's alright.
 <br>&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;
 <br>Then we set some environment variables:
 `sudo gedit /etc/profile` and write `export PATH=/usr/local/cuda/bin:$PATH` into it.